BlogsClay Pricing Changes: 15K Action Limits, Higher Costs, and Agency Risk

 Why This Matters for Agencies

-Lead generation and digital marketing agencies were Clay's champions.
-They built entire service models around its flexibility, but the new pricing structure puts those models in jeopardy.
+Lead generation and digital marketing agencies were early adopters of Clay's flexible workflow model.
+Agencies that built services around high-volume, multi-step workflows should recalculate their costs under the new Action model.
 The most damaging change is gating HTTP API access.
-Previously available on the $349/mo Explorer plan, it’s now locked behind the $495/mo Growth plan.
+Previously available on the $349/mo Explorer plan, it's now locked behind the $495/mo Growth plan.

 For smaller agencies, the choice is pretty straightforward: either absorb the higher cost or rebuild part of the stack elsewhere.
 This directly affects agency profitability and scalability.
 For agencies, the problem is not just tooling.
 It also makes pricing client work harder.
 How do you price a client engagement when your core platform costs can fluctuate wildly based on workflow complexity?